 Keep in mind that this ratio has more to do with approval than affordability.
 Just because you are approved for a certain loan amount, doesn’t mean it fits your financial goals.
 Make a decision based on your situation and future plans.

 The Down Payment

 Many loans only require a 3% down payment, with some even offering 0%, but if your down payment is less than 20%, your overall costs could rise.
 Paying 20% helps you avoid private mortgage insurance, which can cost up to 1% of your loan amount each year until you reach 20% equity.
 Putting down 20% also lowers your monthly mortgage payment, which can save you thousands over the life of your loan.

 Keep in mind that you will have other ongoing costs related to homeownership as well, like taxes, insurance, and utilities.
 Any remodeling and upkeep also need to be estimated before you settle on a monthly mortgage payment.
 Then there is the unforeseen, which is difficult to budget, making it important to have 6-8 months of savings set aside for emergencies.
 Forbes offers some helpful tips on how much you should set aside for savings.

 The 5-Year Rule

 It is best to stay in your new home for at least 5 years in order to pay off some equity and make the closing cost worthwhile.
 In the first few years, almost all of your monthly mortgage payments go to interest charges.
 Typically, the five-year point is when you start making progress on the equity.

 Buying a home is a big decision.
 While getting a house that fits your size and style needs is important, you also want to stay within the limit of your financial means.
 It can be tempting to buy more than you can really afford, but by thinking through the above tips, you are more likely to make smart choices that keep your future goals within reach.
-To learn more about your financing options, visit TBI Mortgage Company or call 1-800-647-9735 to speak to an experienced home loan professional.
+To learn more about your financing options, visit Toll Brothers Mortgage or call 1-800-647-9735 to speak to an experienced home loan professional.